amaanalikhan3000/Cinemahub2/README.md

 ---

-## 📧 Contact

-For questions or support, reach out at: amaanali.amaanali@gmail.com
----
 ## ⭐ Show Your Support
 If you find this project helpful, please consider giving it a ⭐️ on GitHub!
 ---

 ## 🙏 Acknowledgments
 - Spring Boot documentation
-- Redis community
 - All our amazing contributors